srgrr/RoundCreator/README.md

 Create a folder structure for programming contest problems.
 It is intended to work in Python 3 and in Linux environment, but that does not mean that it cannot work on other platforms such as Windows or MacOS.

 ## Installation
 If you have cloned this repo, you can type `python setup.py install --user`.
-This will install a package called "RoundCreator" will create a "RoundCreator" terminal command.
+This will install a package called "RoundCreator" and will create a "RoundCreator" terminal command.

 ## General overview
-RoundCreator accepts some arguments and then does some stuff.
+RoundCreator accepts some command line arguments and then does some stuff.
 Its arguments (and its default values) are:
 * `--name` Contest name.
 Its default value is "myContest"
 * `--amount` Number of problems.
 Its default value is 5
 * `--single` Type it if you want a single problem.
 It will place the source and scripts in the contest folder.
 Overrides `--amount`